SimoneRemoli/Sync/README.md

 Sets the error handler for signal sig.
 The signal handler can be set so that default handling will occur, signal is ignored, or a user-defined function is called.

 ## Parameters
+The parameters of this function are the following:
+* sig: the signal to set the signal handler to.
+It can be an implementation-defined value or one of the following values: **SIGABRT** **SIGFPE** **SIGILL** **SIGINT** **SIGSEGV** **SIGTERM**.
+* handler: the signal handler.
+This must be one of the following:

+    SIG_DFL macro.
+The signal handler is set to default signal handler.
+    SIG_IGN macro.
+The signal is ignored.
+    pointer to a function.
+The signature of the function must be equivalent to the following:

+void fun(int sig);